-In 2013, three of us were hiding away in a garage working on the most exciting challenge.
-Our mission was to build the first truly affordable, easy to use, consumer 3D printer.
-The entire year of tireless designing and engineering paid off, and in April 2014 we raised $3.4 million on Kickstarter, selling nearly 12,000 units!
-For any product designers and engineers, read along for the journey.
+In 2013, three of us were tucked away in a garage working on the most exciting challenge.
+Our mission was to build the first affordable, user friendly, consumer 3D printer.
+Our year of tireless designing, engineering, and crowdfunding prep paid off, and in April 2014 we raised $3.4 million on Kickstarter, selling nearly 12,000 units!
+Here is our journey.